SoftInstigate/restheart-website/learn/files-buckets.md

 Python program allows to indent and colorize the output of HTTP responses, making it more readable than curl.

-Let's say we already have a db called "`testdb`", exactly as with curl, first create the `.files` collection, if it doesn't exist yet:
+Let's say we already have a db called `testdb`, exactly as with curl, first create the `.files` collection, if it doesn't exist yet:

 ``` plain
 $ http -a user:password -j PUT 127.0.0.1:8080/testdb/mybucket.files
 ```

 Then POST a file named "picture.png":